Lee Tae-sung (businessman): Career

 Lee started working at SeAH Japan in 2006, and became Head of Strategic Planning at SeAH Holdings in 2009.
 When his father, chairman Woon-Hyung Lee died in 2013, Lee Tae-sung inherited his father's shares in SeAH Holdings and SeAH Steel and became the group's largest shareholder.
 The following year he was promoted as CEO and Head of Strategic Planning for SeAH Besteel Corporation.
 Four years later, at age 42, took over as CEO of SeAH Holdings Corp., not without controversy.

 Lee Tae-sung has established international branches including America, Germany, Thailand and India in order to diversify and secure the family business.

+Strategic Global Expansion and Investment

+He's currently focused on discovering new growth engines through strategic investments aimed at global market expansion.

+Under his leadership, SeAH Besteel Holdings established SeAH Gulf Special Steel Industries (SGSI) in 2022.
+This joint venture with ARAMCO in Saudi Arabia produces seamless steel pipes.
+Then, in 2024, SeAH Superalloy Technologies, a North American production subsidiary, was formed to meet the demand for special alloys in the North American market.

+Leadership in Table Tennis

+He demonstrates a strong commitment to young table tennis talent.
+The Korea Table Tennis Association(KTTA) established the SeAH Academy in 2022, sponsored by SeAH.
+This was followed by the creation of the SeAH Table Tennis Team in 2024.
+In November 2024, he was elected Chairman of the Korea Table Tennis Association(KTTA).

 Personal life

 He is married Chai Moon-sun, daughter of Aekyung Group's vice chairman Chai Hyung-seok.